FannLab/PairNet/README.md

 First, make sure that your device has CUDA properly installed, as this package utilizes CUDA.

-You need to import the pairnet package using the following statement:
+You need to import the PairNet package using the following statement:

 ```
-import pairnet
+import PairNet
 ```

-In the pairnet package, there are two available functions: `pairnet.pairnet.train` and `pairnet.PairNetClassifier.PairNetClassifier`.
+In the PairNet package, there are two available functions: `PairNet.PairNet.train` and `PairNet.PairNetClassifier.PairNetClassifier`.
 The `PairNetClassifier` is the model of PairNet, intended for users familiar with deep learning.

 The `train` function is used to execute the complete training process and ultimately generate the ROC (Receiver Operating Characteristic) curves.

 Here is an introduction to the parameters of the `train` function:

 ```
-PairNet.pairnet.train(train_z, train_p, val_z, val_p, test_z, test_p,OUT_DIR,SEED=None,EPOCHS = 20,MODEL_DIR = None,log_file = None)
+PairNet.PairNet.train(train_z, train_p, val_z, val_p, test_z, test_p,OUT_DIR,SEED=None,EPOCHS = 20,MODEL_DIR = None,log_file = None)
 ```

 `train_z, val_z, test_z`: Type: numpy.ndarray; Z matrix.
 It should be split into three sets: train, test, and validation.